TACC/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

    :width: 800px
    :align: center

-**Thought Challenge**: Try changing the ``random.seed`` value a few times to view different images from our dataset.
+**Thought Challenge**: Try changing the ``random.seed`` value a few times to view different images from the dataset.
 What do you notice?
 Take a moment to write down your observations.

 *Remember: the quality of a machine learning model is decided largely by the quality of the dataset it was trained on!*